DevExpress/DevExtreme.AspNet.Data/docs/client-side-with-jquery.md

 When you call the `DevExpress.data.AspNet.createStore` method, pass an object with the properties described below.
 There are properties that are directly mapped from DevExtreme and properties specific to ASP.NET.

 - `cacheRawData` - Specifies whether raw data should be saved in the cache.
 Applies only if `loadMode` is *raw*.
-Refer to [customStore.cacheRawData](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#cacheRawData).
+Refer to [CustomStore.cacheRawData](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#cacheRawData).
 - `deleteMethod` - the HTTP method for delete requests; "DELETE" by default.
 - `deleteUrl` - the URL used to delete data.
 - `errorHandler` - Specifies the function that is executed when the store throws an error.
-Refer to [errorHandler](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#errorHandler).
+Refer to [CustomStore.errorHandler](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#errorHandler).
 - `insertMethod` - the HTTP method for insert requests; "POST" by default.
 - `insertUrl` - the URL used to insert data.
 - `key`- Specifies the key property (or properties) used to access data items.
-Refer to [key](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#key).
+Refer to [CustomStore.key](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#key).
 - `loadMethod` - the HTTP method for load requests; "GET" by default.
-- `loadMode` - Specifies how data returned by the `load` function is treated. [loadMode](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#loadMode).
+- `loadMode` - Specifies how data returned by the `load` function is treated.
+Refer to [CustomStore.loadMode](https://js.devexpress.com/DevExtreme/ApiReference/Data_Layer/CustomStore/Configuration/#loadMode).
 - `loadParams` - additional parameters that should be passed to `loadUrl`.
 - `loadUrl` - the URL used to load data.
 - `onAjaxError` - a function to be called when an AJAX request fails.